-The Freshwater Society has a program that certifies Minnesota Water Stewards, who then go on to volunteer their time for watershed districts, cities, counties, and environmental groups; participate on city and local government boards; influence policy; and improve the health of our waters29.
-The program is a partnership between the Freshwater Society and participating cities, counties, watershed management organizations and non-profits30.
-Since the Freshwater Society developed the Minnesota Water Stewards program in 2013, more than 400 Stewards have been certified and are volunteering their time.
-These Minnesota Water Stewards have: connected with thousands of people through outreach and educational events; installed or planned hundreds of projects, including raingardens, rain barrels, cisterns, dry creek beds, permeable driveways, prairie restorations, home water audits, school gardens, and library education programs; created art that informs, educates, and inspires others to take action for water; and prevented millions of gallons of polluted stormwater runoff from entering our lakes, rivers, and streams each year.
+The Freshwater Society offers a program that equips and certifies Minnesota Water Stewards, who volunteer their time as local leaders within their communities to support and extend the work of partner watershed districts, cities, counties, and environmental groups.
+Stewards help improve the health of our waters in a multitude of ways from on-the-ground projects that engage and inspire their communities to participation on city and local government boards where they add their voices to influence policy..
+Since the Freshwater Society began the Minnesota Water Stewards program in 2013, more than 400 Stewards have been certified and are volunteering their time.
+These Minnesota Water Stewards have connected with thousands of people through outreach and educational events; installed or planned hundreds of projects, including rain gardens, rain barrels, cisterns, dry creek beds, permeable driveways, prairie restorations, home water audits, school gardens, and library education programs; created art that informs, educates, and inspires others to take action for water; and prevented millions of gallons of polluted stormwater runoff from entering our lakes, rivers, and streams each year.

-MN COLA & Lake Associations
+Minnesota Coalition of Lake Association (MN COLA) & Lake Associations

 MN COLA is a volunteer organization with the mission of preserving, protecting and improving the waters and shorelands of the State of Minnesota through advocacy, education, and sharing of best practices.

-Minnesota Coalition of Lake Associations provides information and a regular forum for discussion among lake association members from throughout the state.
-While all issues of lake life, recreation and environmental protection are topics of interest, recent years have been dominated by efforts to improve actions that prevent the spread of aquatic invasive species.
+MN COLA provides information and a regular forum for discussion among lake association members from throughout the state.
+While all issues of lake life, recreation and environmental protection are topics of interest, recent years have been dominated by efforts to improve protocols that prevent the spread of aquatic invasive species.
 As principal decision makers for private shoreland, Lake Association members and leaders are on the front line to prevent damage to the natural riparian zone by means of Best Management Practices.
 MN COLA also works closely with MLR for legislative advocacy which includes shoreland issues.
 There are many lake associations and county lake groups doing excellent work on informing their members about shoreland management issues.